-Indeed, in Arkansas, there is no legislation that requires you to disclose these sorts of defects to a buyer (so long as you don’t make any direct misrepresentations).
-However, if you use a real estate agent, your agent may need to make certain disclosures to the buyer.
-And there may be some good reasons for you to give the buyer a full disclosure report anyway, notwithstanding the lack of legislation requiring you to do so.
+However, if you use a real estate agent, your agent might need to make certain disclosures to the buyer.
+And, there are some good reasons to give the buyer a full disclosure report notwithstanding the lack of legislation requiring it, as discussed below.

-Arkansas does not have a law that requires you to give a formal disclosure statement to a potential buyer of your house.
-Arkansas courts also enforce caveat emptor clauses in purchase contracts.
-Under the doctrine of caveat emptor (“let the buyer beware"), judges ordinarily refuse to compensate buyers for home defects found after the purchase unless the seller did something to actively prevent the buyer from inspecting the property to find all of the defects.
+Arkansas has no law that requires you to give a formal disclosure statement to a potential buyer of your house.
+In fact, Arkansas courts enforce caveat emptor clauses in purchase contracts.
+Under this doctrine ("let the buyer beware"), judges ordinarily refuse to compensate buyers for home defects found after the purchase unless the seller did something to actively prevent the buyer from inspecting the property to find all of the defects.

-AREC Regulation 10.6 states: “[A real estate agent] shall exert reasonable efforts to ascertain those facts which are material to the value or desirability of every property for which the [he or she] accepts the agency, so that in offering the property the [agent] will be informed about its condition and thus able to avoid intentional or negligent misrepresentation to the public concerning such property.”
+Under AREC Regulation 10.6, a real estate agent must "exert reasonable efforts" to ascertain facts that are material to the property's value or desirability, so as to become "informed about its condition and thus able to avoid intentional or negligent misrepresentation to the public."

-Most likely, you are using a licensed real estate agent to sell your property.
-(If not, the AREC regulations aren’t relevant to your direct sale).
-Fortunately, nothing in Rule 10.6 requires the agent to perform a complete floor-to-ceiling investigation of your home before approaching buyers, nor does it require them (or you) to hire a professional inspector to find potential physical defects.
-The buyer will likely want to hire an inspector for this purpose, but neither you nor your real estate agent need to bear that cost.
+Nothing in the statutes or rules requires the agent to perform a complete floor-to-ceiling investigation of your home before approaching buyers, however.
+Nor do the rules require them (or you) to hire a professional inspector to find potential physical defects.
+The buyer will likely want to hire an inspector for this purpose, but neither you nor your real estate agent need to pay for that.

-You may think that you are lucky to live in a state that doesn’t force you to reveal damaging defects about your property.
-However, you may be surprised to learn that there are some long-term benefits and protections associated with making disclosures--and that, as a result, many Arkansas sellers proactively make the disclosures.
+You might be surprised to learn that there are long-term benefits and protections associated with making disclosures; and that, as a result, many Arkansas sellers proactively do so.